top of page

 All lessons and events organized with us include the use of all of our mahjong supplies and teaching materials - just come as you are!

-(Some open play or league events will require you to bring your own NMJL card, however that will be clearly stated in the description for such events.)
+(Open play or league events will require you to bring your own NMJL card, however that will be clearly stated in the description for such events.)

 Mahjong tiles from The Charleston Mahjong Club, Yacht Club tiles.